gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shopping flow/v1/Init Purchase/Init purchase.md

 ### Cancel Shopping ^aad8b1

 #### Client Side
+- [ ] Create a button to enable the customer to cancel a shopping
+	- [ ] Create a confirm dialog
+	- [ ] Back to build list screen

 #### Server side
 - [ ] should make the customers able to cancel a shopping